 The Art of Education University is committed to complying with all applicable provisions of the Americans with Disabilities Act (ADA) of 1990.
 The Art of Education University does not discriminate against any qualified applicant because of an individual’s disability or perceived disability.
 In keeping with the ADA, regulations in 29 CFR Part 1630 (1992) and the Rehabilitation Act of 1973 (Section 504), The Art of Education University will provide reasonable academic accommodations for students who provide formal documentation outlining their disabilities and their reasonable and appropriate requests.

 To receive disability services at The Art of Education University, the student must submit an accommodation application form for review.
-The Dean of Admissions and Student Services and Head of Compliance will review applications within 10 calendar days.
+The Dean of Admissions and Student Services and Director of Compliance will review applications within 10 calendar days.

-The Dean of Admissions and Student Services evaluates the accommodations application and makes a recommendation to the Head of Compliance.
-The Head of Compliance makes the final determination of whether appropriate and reasonable accommodations are warranted and can be provided to the individual based on the information received.
+The Dean of Admissions and Student Services evaluates the accommodations application and makes a recommendation to the Director of Compliance.
+The Director of Compliance makes the final determination of whether appropriate and reasonable accommodations are warranted and can be provided to the individual based on the information received.

 Accommodations may include, but are not limited to:

 All accommodations and services deemed reasonable are provided at no expense to the student and are based on individual student needs.